 "House Fancy" represents another rare triumph for Squidward over his hated rival, Squilliam Fancyson.
 After seeing Squilliam's ridiculously opulent house on the in-universe series House Fancy, Squidward tells presenter Nicholas Withers (voiced by guest star Alton Brown, host of Good Eats) that his own house puts Squilliam's to shame, and with only two hours to make good on his claim, he reluctantly enlists SpongeBob's help in re-decorating.
 Inevitably, SpongeBob destroys or otherwise mars everything he touches, and when he tries to vacuum up the debris, the out-of-control cleaner sucks up all of Squidward's possessions until the bag explodes and takes out Squidward's entire house... just as Withers and Squilliam arrive.
 However, the pieces of the house land in a rather attractive minimalist formation, and Withers declares it the next great thing in home decoration, announces an hour-long special on Squidward's house, and proclaims him the winner of an award that was intended for Squilliam, who promptly faints in despair.

 Another awesome moment goes to the writers of all people.
 In the beginning, Spongebob says that he gave Patrick his brain for two chocolate bars, something a viewer could forget about.
 But when SpongeBob is helping Squidward, he acts really out of character and just out of it (EX: he is asked to paint a faded spot of the wall in Squidward's house.
 Normally, he would just do it and probably mess up in someway, but instead, he absorbs the paint and covers the whole room.)
 Then, when Patrick appears, he reveals that SpongeBob's brain really was given to him.
 One could expect the writers to make SpongeBob really stupid, but instead they had him act unlike his normal himself.
+Pretty good writing for an episode otherwise considered pretty lackluster.

 The jellyfish in the episode "Jellyfish Hunter" get one when they are freed and give Mr. Krabs his just deserts.